- Home

 The Revision Revolution

-In light of curriculum changes and the increased need for students to retain large amounts of content over time, this year sees the launch of ‘The Revision Revolution’ which focuses on helping students revise in a structured and effective way.
+In light of curriculum changes and the increased need for students to retain large amounts of content over time, ‘The Revision Revolution’ focuses on helping students revise in a structured and effective way.
 Click here to read more about the recent changes to the curriculum.

 All students in Years 7-13 will receive assemblies on the ‘Science of Learning’ and revision strategies across the year, supported by a range of resources available to help students revise.
 These will be added to throughout the year.
 To see the structure of the ‘Revision Revolution’ please click here.